holochain/docs-pages/src/pages/resources/howtos/running-network-infrastructure.md

 To use your server in testing, and to test that the server is running and accessible, open your project's `package.json` file and edit the following lines.

-!!!
-Use a network seed during testing
+!!! info Use a network seed during testing
 If you use the same server for production and testing, you might end up writing test data to a production DHT.
 The example below adds a [network seed](/build/cloning/#network-seed) for test runs so that test data ends up in its own DHT.
 !!!